This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The brachial plexus nerves are attached at one end to the spinal cord and at the other end to smaller nerves in the arms.
-They run through the neck, so if the neck gets stretched too much, such as by stretching the head and shoulder in opposite directions, these nerves can be injured.
+They run through the neck, so if the neck gets pulled too much by stretching the head and shoulder in opposite directions, these nerves can be injured.

-Large Birth Weight
+Large Size at Birth

-A woman’s doctor should be estimating the birth weight as the pregnancy proceeds.
-It is not an exact science, but various types of measurements can lead to a relatively accurate estimation of how big the child will be at birth.
+A woman’s doctor should estimate birth weight as the pregnancy proceeds.
+It is not an exact science, but various measurements can lead to a relatively accurate estimation of how big the infant will be at birth.

 Difficult or Obstructed Labor